acorn-io/runtime/docs/docs/50-production/04-volumes.md

 #Volumes: my-data
 ```

-The `Volumes` line shows the volumes that will be created as part of the Acorn App deployment.
+The `Volumes` line shows the volumes that will be created as part of the Acorn app deployment.
 Each volume will use the `default` StorageClass of the cluster and request 10GB of space.
 This can be customized at runtime by passing `-v` arguments.

 |Default| Value|
 |-------| -----|